videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/rtmp-livestream.md

 ### `stopLivestream()`

-- `stopLivestream()` is used to stop the meeting livestream which can be accessed from the `meeting` object.
+The `stopLivestream()` method, accesible from the `meeting` object, is used to stop the RTMP livestream of a meeting.

 #### Example